Illuminatt/illuminatt.github.io/posts/robot-framework.md

-## How to install robot framework on your windows machine
+## How to install Robot Framework on your windows machine

 Robot-framework is a test-automating tool which is based on Python language.
 It is based on simple keyword-driven synthax.
 Everyone can start with this frameowrk, even without great developer experience.

-Here is an example of the test written with robot-framework:
+Here is an example of the test written with Robot Framework:

         *** Test cases ***
         Valid Login